 Traditional lager systems in Continental Europe and still common in Eastern Europe utilize open square fermenters similar to those used in the traditional ale top system.
 Enclosed fermenters are more common.

 This system, as shown in Figure 12.8, is used in the north of England to produce ales with a clean, round palate.
 It is a variation of the ale fermentation system adapted to enable the use of a flocculent yeast strain or a two-strain system with one of the yeasts being flocculent.
 The vessels are normally square or rectangular in shape, and constructed of stainless steel.
 The Yorkshire square system consists of a lower compartment with a gently sloping upper deck located just above the fill level of the vessel.

 Burton Union System

-This system was commonly used in Burton-on-Trent and produces pale ales with a fruity character by using "powdery" non-flocculent yeast.
+This system was commonly used in Burton-upon-Trent and produces pale ales with a fruity character by using “powdery” non-flocculent yeast (Figure 12.9).
 The wort is collected and pitched in a separate vessel and then transferred to the union set after 24 to 48 hours.
-The union set consists typically of 2 rows of wooden casks, 24 to 50 in number and each of 7 hl capacity, positioned under a cooled trough.
-Each cask is fitted with a swan neck that overhangs a slightly inclined trough mounted above the casks.
+The union set consists typically of 2 rows of wooden casks, 24 to 50 in number and each of 7 hL capacity, positioned under a cooled trough.

 The vessel characteristics that make cylindroconicals so suitable for fermenting vessels also make them ideal for conditioning tanks.
-This has led to the installation of dual-purpose vessels where primary fermentation and conditioning are carried out in the same vessel.
-Dual-purpose vessels have cooling jackets located high in the vessel for fermentation and low in the vessel for conditioning.
-Other differences are that conditioning tanks are normally required to be top-pressured to maintain carbonation levels, which is not required in fermenters.
+This has led to the installation of dual-purpose vessels, i.e., unitanks (short for “universal tanks”) where primary fermentation and conditioning are carried out in the same vessel.
+Unitanks have cooling jackets located high in the vessel for fermentation and low in the vessel for conditioning.
+Unlike cylindroconical fermenters, the cooling capacity of unitanks must be sufficient to achieve and hold at sub-zero conditioning temperatures.

 Click on the following topics for more information on beer fermentation.